opencog/atomspace/opencog/query/README.md

 one or more variables; these will be given groundings.
 That is, a variable might match any corresponding node or link in the universe, as long as it occurs in the correct "location" of the surrounding graph.
-Thus, subgraph matching defacto performs a kind of "variable unification", and can be used to perform query processing, to "fill in the blanks".
+Thus, subgraph matching de-facto performs a kind of "variable unification", and can be used to perform query processing, to "fill in the blanks".

 The subgraph matching algorithm implemented here is more or less